danielaparker/jsoncons/README.md

 ### Working with CBOR data

-For the examples below you need to include some header files and construct a buffer of CBOR data:
+For the examples below you need to include some header files and initialize a buffer of CBOR data:

 ```c++
 #include <iomanip>